joltdx/advent-of-code-2025/README.md

 Nothing fancy.
 Reading data, parsing and vectorizing in part 1, which is slower than the part 2 with less allocation and parsing stuff and more just data access and arithmetics...

+## Day 7 - Laboratories (The one with the beam splitter and quantum timelines)
+>part 1 @ 171.734µs
+<br>part 2 @ 170.385µs

+Just looping and counting for part 1 and recursion and memoization in part 2